Valentin Bragin (1), Gary Shereshevsky (2) , Ilya Bragin( 3), Elina Slobod (1), Tanya Silenko (1), Elina Shkolnik (1)

 - Stress Relief and Memory Training Center Brooklyn, NY USA

 - Staten Island University Hospital, Staten Island, NY USA

 - Luke’s University Health Network, Bethlehem, PA USA

-Poster Presented at the Alzheimer’s Association International Conference at Toronto, Canada on July 22- July 28, 2016
+Poster presentation at the Alzheimer’s Association International Conference at Toronto, Canada on July 22- July 28, 2016

 Background: The role of diabetes mellitus (DM) in cognitive decline in Alzheimer Disease (AD) remains unclear.
 In our previous study we did not find any additional impact of DM on the cognitive performance in demented patients with cardiovascular pathology (Bragin et al., 2013).
 The goal of this study is to implement the more challenging N-back task to investigate possible impact of DM in patients with dementia and depression and patients with depression alone.

 Methods: Data was collected from the charts of 409 patients (133 males, 276 females), mean age 76.7 ± 6.1, education 13.8 ± 2.5 yrs, all with cardiovascular pathology and with or without DM.
 All patients were divided into 2 groups: group 1 – patients with dementia and depression (N=318) and group 2 – patients with Depression alone (N=91).
 The patients in each group were further divided into subgroups of patents with No DM and DM.
 The cognitive battery included the MMSE, the clock drawing (CDT), the verbal fluency category (VFC) and letters (VFL) tasks, computerized simple (SRT), complex (CRT) reaction time tasks and the N-2 Back Task with non-verbal stimuli (textures) as a target.
 Statistical analysis was done on SPSS-21.